qflowsystems/docs.qflow.com/docs/working-with-documents/index.md

 ---
 # Document Management Introduction
 ---
-Q-Action is an out-of-the-box Enterprise Content Management (ECM) application package.
-With Q-Action, your organization can store and organize all of its paper documents, electronic files, and emails in a single, integrated repository.
+QAction is an out-of-the-box Enterprise Content Management (ECM) application package.
+With QAction, your organization can store and organize all of its paper documents, electronic files, and emails in a single, integrated repository.
 The system uses security policies to protect documents from unauthorized access.

 To learn about the workflow capabilities of the application, refer to the [Workflow Functionality](/docs/workflows-and-tasks/) content.

-This section discusses all document capabilities available in Q-Action (ex. adding, editing, and searching for documents).
-There are also add-ins available for other applications to interface with Q-Action, which you can read more about [here](/docs/using-add-ins/).
+This section discusses all document capabilities available in QAction (ex. adding, editing, and searching for documents).
+There are also add-ins available for other applications to interface with QAction, which you can read more about [here](/docs/using-add-ins/).

 This electronic storage solution is beneficial for the following reasons: